tomgeorge/eca/docs/protocol.md

     model?: ChatModel;

     /**
-     * The mode used by server to handle chat communication and actions.
+     * The chat behavior used by server to handle chat communication and actions.
      */
-    mode?: 'agent' | 'ask';
+    behavior?: 'agent' | 'ask';

     /**
      * Optional contexts about the current workspace.